 B.4.2.1.
-Internal Controls over Financial Reporting
+Controls around Financial Reporting

-In order to identify and mitigate the risk of material errors in the Group's consolidated financial statements and the Group Management Report, Allianz Group has implemented internal controls around its financial reporting.
-AGL has implemented appropriate controls for its business and operating structure to ensure that risk of material errors in the Company's financial statements are identified and mitigated.
+In order to identify and mitigate the risk of material errors in the Group's consolidated financial statements and the Group Management Report, Allianz Group has implemented controls around its financial reporting.